Manuka Honey Benefits

 What Do UMF and MGO Ratings Mean?

 Navigating Manuka honey ratings can be confusing because two competing grading systems exist, but understanding them is essential for choosing the right product.
 The UMF (Unique Manuka Factor) system was developed by the UMF Honey Association in New Zealand.
 It's a comprehensive grading that measures multiple markers of quality and potency: MGO content, DHA levels, leptosperin (a chemical unique to Manuka nectar that confirms authenticity), and HMF (hydroxymethylfurfural, which indicates whether the honey has been overheated).
 UMF ratings break down as follows: UMF 5+ is considered low-grade and suitable for general table use; UMF 10+ is good quality with meaningful antibacterial properties; UMF 15+ is premium grade with strong therapeutic potential; and UMF 20+ and above is medical-grade Manuka with the highest antibacterial activity.
 The MGO rating system is simpler — it measures only the methylglyoxal content in milligrams per kilogram.
-The approximate equivalences are: MGO 83+ equals roughly UMF 5+, MGO 263+ equals approximately UMF 10+, MGO 400+ equals approximately UMF 13+, and MGO 550+ equals approximately UMF 15+.
+The published equivalences from the UMF Honey Association are: MGO 83+ equals UMF 5+, MGO 263+ equals UMF 10+, MGO 514+ equals UMF 15+, and MGO 829+ equals UMF 20+.
 Higher ratings always indicate stronger antibacterial properties and higher price points.
 For general wellness, UMF 10+ or MGO 263+ is a good starting point.
-For specific therapeutic applications like wound care or digestive issues, UMF 15+ or MGO 550+ is recommended.
+For specific therapeutic applications like wound care or digestive issues, UMF 15+ or MGO 514+ is recommended.
 Both rating systems are legitimate and regulated — look for one or the other on any Manuka honey you purchase.

 What Are Manuka Honey's Proven Health Benefits?

 Manuka honey's health benefits are backed by a growing body of clinical research — it's not just folk medicine.
 Perhaps the most well-established application is wound healing.
-Medihoney, a medical-grade Manuka honey product, has been cleared by the U.S. Food and Drug Administration (FDA) for use in wound and burn care.
+Medihoney, a medical-grade Manuka honey product, has been cleared by the U.S. Food and Drug Administration (FDA) as a medical device for wound and burn care under 510(k) clearance.
 Clinical studies have shown that Manuka honey promotes faster wound healing by maintaining a moist wound environment, reducing inflammation, stimulating tissue regeneration, and actively fighting bacterial infection — including antibiotic-resistant strains like MRSA.
-For sore throats and coughs, Manuka honey coats and soothes irritated throat tissue while its antibacterial properties fight the underlying infection.
-Studies have shown it is as effective as pharmaceutical cough suppressants for symptom relief.
+For sore throats and upper respiratory infections, honey has strong clinical evidence: a 2020 systematic review in BMJ Evidence-Based Medicine (14 studies, 1,761 participants) found honey superior to usual care and as effective as pharmaceutical cough suppressants.
+The clinical trials used buckwheat, eucalyptus, and other honey varieties — not Manuka specifically — but Manuka's high MGO content adds targeted antibacterial activity against throat pathogens such as Streptococcus pyogenes, where regular honey's hydrogen peroxide is neutralized by tissue catalase enzymes.
 In digestive health, research has demonstrated that Manuka honey can inhibit the growth of Helicobacter pylori, the bacterium responsible for most stomach ulcers and chronic gastritis.
 It may also help reduce inflammation in the digestive tract and support beneficial gut bacteria.
 Surprisingly for a sweet substance, Manuka honey benefits oral health: studies have shown it reduces levels of harmful oral bacteria, including Streptococcus mutans (the primary cause of tooth decay) and Porphyromonas gingivalis (associated with gum disease).
 For skin health, Manuka honey is used topically for acne treatment, eczema management, and general skin rejuvenation, thanks to its antibacterial, anti-inflammatory, and moisture-retaining properties.

 How Do You Identify Authentic Manuka Honey?